 Additional Information

-- Whale Safe website that shows vessel transit and whale data in the Southern California Region.
+- Whale Safe website that shows vessel transit and whale data.

 - NOAA Channel Islands National Marine Sanctuary issues additional advisories when whales are present for ALL ships (300 gross registered tons or larger) to reduce speeds to 10 knots or less.